Randy Baker and Jenny McConnell Frederick, Co-Artistic Directors

 CHRISTIAN SULLIVAN is a born-and-raised Maryland boy who has been acting/building/fight choreographing in the DMV since the mid-aughts.
 He appeared in Truth and Beauty Bombs: A Softer World, A Bid to Save the World and Neverwhere and its remount and in numerous Klecksographies/Myth-Appropriations, he has also Technical Directed and built sets for many Rorschach Shows.
-Introduced to the ‘Schach by Tim Getman in 2006, he now looks forward to many many many more productions in many different positions.
+Introduced to the ‘Schach by Tim Getman in 2006, he looks forward to many many many more productions in many different positions.

 SARAH TAURCHINI is ecstatic to be a part of the Rorschach family.
-Rorschach credits include Neverwhere (and the remount), The Electric Baby, Truth and Beauty Bombs: A Softer World, Very Still and Hard to See, Living Dead in Denmark (Puck/Guildenstern), and Dream Sailors (Beth).
+Rorschach credits include Neverwhere (and the remount), The Electric Baby, Truth and Beauty Bombs: A Softer World, Very Still and Hard to See, Living Dead in Denmark and Dream Sailors.
 She has also worked at Theater J, Synetic, Forum, Spooky Action, Lean and Hungry, and the Inkwell, among other companies.
 She is a graduate of Georgetown University and also studied at the British American Dramatic Academy in London.
 She loves to dance, hone her ninja skills, watch cartoons, and play video games.
 She also reads.
 A lot.
 She is a pizza snob and prefers dark chocolate to milk chocolate.

 CATHERINE TRIPP is a proud company member of Rorschach Theatre, where she directed Brainpeople and The Gallerist.
 She holds degrees from the University of Southern California and the University of St. Andrews (Scotland).
 In Scotland, she was the co-founder of the award winning company Third From the Left.
 Since returning to Washington, DC, she has worked with a number of companies around DC, including Spooky Action Theatre, Source Festival, Venus Theatre, Hope Operas, Active Cultures and The Hub Theatre.
-She is a proud company member of Rorschach Theatre, where she directed Brainpeople by Jose Rivera in their 2009 season.
-In the summer of 2011, she directed The Making of A Modern Folk Hero by Martin Zimmerman for The CUDC’s Source Festival.
-Most recently, she directed the world premiere of Fengar Gael’s The Gallerist.
+Most recently, she directed Jarry Inside Out at Spooky Action Theatre.